 A Cape Cod Family Affair

-James Otis, Sr., accepted a royal appointment as presiding justice of the Barnstable County Court of Common Pleas on Cape Cod.
-But the patriots of Cape Cod viewed the royally appointed court officers in the same light as those in the rest of Massachusetts.
+Col. James Otis, Sr., accepted a royal appointment as presiding justice of the Barnstable County Court of Common Pleas on Cape Cod.
+But the patriots of Cape Cod viewed the royally appointed court officers in the same light as the patriot in the rest of Massachusetts.

-According to “The History of Barnstable County,”, the residents of Sandwich, joined by many from the towns west, marched to Barnstable to intercept the sitting of the court of common pleas.
+According to “The History of Barnstable County,” the residents of Sandwich, joined by many from the towns west, marched to Barnstable to intercept the sitting of the court.

 In the end, all the Crown-appointed judges in Barnstable County agreed they would ignore Parliament’s new law.

-Some accounts claim the crowd was led by James Otis, Jr.,the ardent patriot who coined the term “taxation without representation.”
+Some accounts claim the crowd was led by James Otis, Jr., the ardent patriot leader who popularized the term “taxation without representation.”
 But James Otis, Jr., suffered from mental illness and was probably quite mad by then.
-But two of the judge’s other sons, Joseph and Solomon, did participate in the protest.
-His daughter, Mercy Otis Warren, also supported the patriot cause and wrote the first (ck_ history of the American Revolution.
+However, two of the judge’s other sons, Joseph and Solomon, did participate in the protest against their own father.
+Their sister, Mercy Otis Warren, also supported the patriot cause and wrote a history of the American Revolution.
 Her statue and her famous brother’s both stand in front of the new stone Barnstable County Courthouse.

 The Forgotten Revolution in Taunton

 Taunton, a hotbed of patriotism, took the rebellion a step further.
-People from the surrounding towns met in Taunton and adopted a resolution against the “pretended authority of the British government.”
-They then attacked the house of Daniel Leonard, one of his majesty’s justices of the Peace and a barrister.
+Thousands from the surrounding towns met in Taunton and adopted a resolution against the “pretended authority of the British government.”
+They surrounded the courthouse, preventing it from opening. then attacked the house of Daniel Leonard, one of his majesty’s justices of the peace and a barrister who refused to resign.
 Leonard had to flee for his life when they fired bullets into his house.
-Peter Oliver, another of the king’s justices of the peace, was driven from his home in Middleborough fled to Boston.
+Peter Oliver, another of the king’s justices of the peace, was driven from his home in nearby Middleborough and also fled to Boston.

 Executive Council Wiped Out

-For Royal Gov. Thomas Gage, the rebellion in the towns took away his government — not just his judges, sheriffs and barristers, but also his Governor’s Council.
+For Royal Gov. Thomas Gage, the rebellion in the towns crippled his government — not just his judges, sheriffs and barristers, but also his Governor’s Council.
 The Council performed vital government functions as the upper legislative body and the highest court in the colony.
-The Massachusetts Government Act changed the Governor’s Council from an elected to an appointed body.
+Under the Massachusetts Government Act , he appointed 36 new councilors.

-But the patriots intimidated most of them into resigning or refused to take office.
+But the patriots intimidated most of them into resigning or refusing to take office.

 Gage had appointed Thomas Oliver of Cambridge as his lieutenant governor.
 Oliver soon wished he hadn’t.
 Four thousand men attacked Oliver in his house, forcing him to resign.
-That didn’t pacify the patriots, who forced him to flee to Boston for protection.
+That didn’t pacify the patriots, who foightened him into to fleeing to Boston for protection.

-The House of Representatives, which remained intact under the law, refused to recognize it and formed their own hadow government–the Massachusetts Provincial Congress.
+The House of Representatives, which remained intact under the law, refused to recognize it and formed their own shadow government — the Massachusetts Provincial Congress.
 The Provincial Congress essentially replaced British authority.
 It began collecting taxes, regulating trade, organizing militia units and buying military supplies.
 For the first time, an American colony had created a fully operational, independent government that ignored royal authority.

 Not Forgotten in New York